Rufus For Real

 This is a picture of a real crab kani salad served in a lettuce cup.

-• Add avocado.
-For extra creaminess and a little sushi-roll decadence in every bite.
+• Add avocado: For extra creaminess and a little sushi-roll energy.

 Tips & Tricks